LegalRepository/less-colors/README.md

-# LESS Implementation
+# LESS Colors
-This is an implementation of the amazing [colors](https://github.com/mrmrs/colors) package by murmurs.
+This is a less implementation of the amazing [colors](https://github.com/mrmrs/colors) package by murmurs.
 The project was designed by them to create a better set of default web colors that are visually more appealing and better suited for UX.
 This is an attempt to simplify the creation and management of the colors as a utility in your next project.
 Each color will be assigned a variable, along with a set that can be used to make any HTML or CSS object.

 ## Details
 The project uses the following libraries/utilities: